High Time was the name of the project of repair, restoration and improvement launched at Holy Trinity church on Sunday 23rd May 2014.

 Holy Trinity is a Grade II* listed building which dates from 1835.
 It is a prominent feature of Fareham, being one of the few historically important buildings in the town’s main commercial thoroughfare, West Street.

-For almost 180 years, Holy Trinity has played an important role in the life of the local community.
+For over 180 years, Holy Trinity has played an important role in the life of the local community.
 Today it remains at the heart of Fareham, with over thirty organizations, social, charitable and cultural, catering for people of all ages, using the premises on a regular basis.

 Visitors are welcomed in the church every day of the week, to learn more about Fareham’s heritage, to find a listening ear, or simply to enjoy an opportunity for rest or quiet reflection.

 Many weddings, baptisms and funerals take place here, as well as carol services or commemorations for schools and other local organizations.
-Each November the Civic Act of Remembrance is held at the War Memorial outside the church, followed by a special service in the church.

 The church is regularly used as a venue by a wide range of choirs, bands, orchestras and other musicians, and occasionally hosts art exhibitions.